Dragonfly-Chat/emoji/README.md

 ```
 This will create a `build` folder, which will contain all emojis.

+To load the emoji script into the website, add the `build/dragonfly-emoji-version.js` to the website.
+Then call `$_emoji.text` with the text to replace with the emojis.

 ## Configuration
 The `emoji-build.json` file contains all of the building configuration.